arnoldclark/front-end-interview/README.md

 To run this app:

 - First, run `npm install`
-- Then, start the API buy running `npm run start:api`
+- Then, start the API by running `npm run start:api`
 - You can then start the app by running `npm start` and visiting [localhost:1234](http://localhost:1234).

 ## Resources